 Past performance is no guarantee of future results.

 By pooling assets, the Fund can invest in world-class fund managers that are otherwise closed to smaller portfolios, such as:

 - William Blair

 The Fund applies the USCCB Socially Responsible Investing guidelines in its investment decisions.

-To emphasize that this represents a service from Catholic Extension to the Mission Dioceses, the Fund will limit the annual fund management fees to 0.55% of the asset balances in 2013.
-Investments may be contributed at the start of each quarter and distributions are made at the end of each quarter.
+To emphasize that this represents a service from Catholic Extension to the mission dioceses, the Fund’s annual “all-in” expenses are capped at 0.55% of the asset balances.
+Investments may be contributed at the start of each quarter, and distributions are made at the end of each quarter.

 For More Information